wouter-swierstra/logic-notes/notes/notes.md

 \UnaryInfC{$Γ ⊢ P$}
 \end{prooftree}

-This rule allows us to *use* an assumption $P$.
+This rule allows us to *use* an assumption $P$; this will be one of the few axioms of our system.
 If we have previously assumed $P$ holds, for example by using the implication introduction rule, we can always conclude that $P$ holds.
 This seems like a very trivial rule – but it is the cornerstone of any formal proof.
 A derivation of $Γ ⊢ P$ shows how to establish $P$ holds from the assumptions Γ; read from top-to-bottom, each derivation starts from the assumptions, using them to establish other statements, until we can conclude that $P$ itself holds.
-This is the essence of formal proof.

 Using the rules we have seen so far, we can give a derivation of $⊢ P ∧ Q ⇒ Q ∧ P$.